 ADA & 504 Training

 Grand River Solutions specializes in online or in-person ADA & 504 training that can be tailored to the needs of your campus.
 You can choose individual courses from the menu below, select a package of sessions, or contact us to customize trainings for your team.
-We have the expertise to meet the increased demand of supporting a more inclusive and equitable climate that goes beyond assessments and into effective accomodations and positive culture shifts.
+We have the expertise to meet the increased demand of supporting a compliant and accessible environment that goes beyond assessments and into effective accomodations and positive culture shifts.

 Grand River Solutions specializes in online or in-person ADA & 504 Training that can be tailored to address the needs of your campus.
 You can choose individual courses from the menu below, select a package of sessions, or work with us to customize trainings specific to your community.
-Our team has the expertise to help you address the increased demand of supporting a more inclusive and equitable climate that goes beyond assessments and into effective accomodations and positive culture shifts.
+Our team has the expertise to help you address the increased demand of supporting a compliant and accessible environment that goes beyond assessments and into effective accomodations and positive culture shifts.

 ADA & 504 Trainings